Classical Drama and Theatre

 So, you, be good, judge fairly and listen to the case,

-So you can see whether there's any hope left
+Then you can decide whether there's any hope left

 That the comedies he will re-master after this